 The PHA will announce the reopening of the waiting list at least 10 business days prior to the date applications will first be accepted.
 If the list is only being reopened for certain categories of families, this information will be contained in the notice.

-The PHA will give public notice by publishing the relevant information in suitable media outlets and/or sending notice to the outlets or agencies listed below including, but not limited to:
+The PHA will give public notice by publishing the relevant information in suitable media outlets including, but not limited to: